gabr1e11/so-simple-theme/en/_posts/_2017-04-13-improbability-engine.md

 I was afraid that learning Unity could dilute my C++ expertise, and that I would be competing against a myriad of other developers and designers.
 However it seemed really appealing to at least being able to develop a full videogame.
-Compared to doing everything from scratch, using Unity (or Unreal) could allow me to learn another levels of videogame programming, and not focus anymore on the little nitty gritty details only.
+Compared to doing everything from scratch, using Unity (or Unreal) could allow me to learn another levels of videogame programming, and not focus anymore on the little nitty-gritty details only.

 So I decided to do so.
 Fortunately at the same time, a friend of mine that had never done anything with videogames, discovered a passion for pixel art and started to groom the idea of developing a rogue-like game.
 We discussed about it, and an idea started to form in our minds.
 At that moment I decided that having a project was the best thing to really learn what is needed to develop a game with Unity.
 Otherwise it can turn into a theoretical exercise on how to develop a game.

-We started in January 2017 and have been advacing at quite a good pace, until the event happened!!
+We started in January 2017 and have been advancing at quite a good pace, until the event happened!!

 > The event?
 The end of the world?
 The new House of Cards season was released?